minnojs/minno-time/src/js/extensions/iat/README.md

 In order to tweak the settings of the scorer you can use the following properties:

-`scorerObj`: Holds the same object that is normaly used to setup the scorer (everything has defaults of course).
+`scorerObj`: Holds the same object that is normally used to setup the scorer (everything has defaults, of course).

-`scorerMessage`: Holds an array of message objects, the same one normaly set into messageDef when setting up the scorer.
+`scorerMessage`: Holds an array of message objects, the same one normally set into messageDef when setting up the scorer.

+To read more about the scorer [YBYB: ADD LINK]

 ### More...
 This IAT component is an extension of PIP, so you can use any of PIP's settings or functionality with the IAT.
-For example...
+[YBYB] For example...